YujiMatsu/Coreference_annotated_corpus/README.md

 To find the detailed description of the conversion, please refer to the following article:

-Aya Iwamoto, Hiroshi Noji, Hiroyuki Shindo, and Yuji Matsumoto, "Toward Coreference Resolution in Scientific Domain," In Proceedings of First International Workshop on ScIentific Document Analysis (SCIDOCA 2016), Keio University, Kanagawa, Japan, November 15, 2016.
+Aya Iwamoto, Hiroshi Noji, Hiroyuki Shindo, and Yuji Matsumoto, "<a href="https://github.com/YujiMatsu/Coreference_annotated_corpus/SCIDOCA2016_iwamoto.pdf>Toward Coreference Resolution in Scientific Domain</a>,"
+ In Proceedings of First International Workshop on ScIentific Document Analysis (SCIDOCA 2016), Keio University, Kanagawa, Japan, November 15, 2016.

 ---------- in Japanese ----------